ourzora/cryptomedia/README.md

-# cryptomedia
+# What is Cryptomedia

-What is Cryptomedia?
+fr tho what is it?